DCRG-Bristol/pim/README.md

 ## Quickstart

-Download/clone this repo and add it to your Matlab  (using `add`).
+Download/clone this repo and add it to your Matlab path.
+To persevre this after install please add the following two line to you [`startup.m` script](https://uk.mathworks.com/help/matlab/ref/startup.html).
 Now try the following:

 - `mpm install [package-name]`: install package by name
 - `mpm uninstall [package-name]`: remove package, if installed